 By increasing accountability and transparency and lobbying governments to take greater notice of the justice systems that are supposed to protect their citizens, not harm them, CHRI works to right these wrongs.

-The strategic Initiatives Programme (SIP) oversees CHRI’s broad mandate of working for the practical realisation of human rights in the countries of the Commonwealth.
-While other programmes in CHRI deal with fixed thematic areas, SIP operates through several strategic interventions that would together help have a positive impact on human rights in the Commonwealth and complement the work of other programmes.
+The International Advocacy and Programming (IAP) oversees CHRI’s broad mandate of working for the practical realisation of human rights in the countries of the Commonwealth.
+While other programmes in CHRI deal with fixed thematic areas, IAP operates through several strategic interventions that would together help have a positive impact on human rights in the Commonwealth and complement the work of other programmes.